Lahore Matches Of PSL Shifted To Karachi Due To Operational Challenges

-Pakistan Super League 4 is all set to resume its Pakistan leg matches but there is a slight change in the itinerary.
+Pakistan Super League 4 is all set to resume its Pakistan leg matches but there is a slight change in the itinerary in PSL with the Lahore leg to be compromised and shifted to Karachi.
 This late change caused due to a situation beyond the PCB’s control has also resulted in a tweak to the Pakistan-leg matches, which will now commence from 9 March with all eight matches to be played in as many days.

 PCB Chairman Mr. Ehsan Mani: “This has been a difficult and tough decision, which has been taken following discussion and consultation with all the franchisees and service providers to ensure certainty and clarity on the event as well as delivery of the remaining matches as per the PCB’s own very high standards.